lart-bangor/research-assistant/docs/source/users/installation.rst

    you're ready to continue.

 #.
 From the Terminal, install the Research Assistant with the command
-   :code:`pip3 install research-client`.
+   :code:`pip3 install research-assistant`.

-   This will download and install the research-client and all its dependencies (other than Chrome, which you should have installed from the app store already).
+   This will download and install the research-assistant and all its dependencies (other than Chrome, which you should have installed from the app store already).

 .. #.
 Install :command:`pipenv` with the command :code:`pip3 install pipenv`.
 This should